Wigan v Derby: How to watch the Championship on Boxing Day

 Wigan v Derby will kick off at three:00pm on Boxing Day (Thursday 26th December) 2019.

-Sky Sports activities subscribers may also stream the match by way of the Sky Sports activities app.
+Sky Sports activities subscribers may stream the match through the Sky Sports activities app.

-Sadly, occasions on the Sky Sports activities Crimson Button aren’t out there on NOW TV.
+Sadly, occasions on the Sky Sports activities Crimson Button will not be out there on NOW TV.

 Who will win?
 HEARALPUBLICIST says…